MGTheTrain/crypto-vault-service/README.md

 ![Status: On Halt](https://img.shields.io/badge/status-On%20Halt-red)

-This project is currently on halt and won't be actively maintained for some time.
-Please check back later.
+This project is currently on halt and won't be actively maintained for some time

 ## Table of Contents